Q: How do I register for the auditions?

 Q: What do I do if I win?

 A: There will be first, second, and third place winners in each category.
 There are cash awards for those who place in each category with a score of 90 (out of 100) or above: $40 for 1st, $30 for 2nd, and $20 for 3rd.
-The first place winner sings at the Honors Recital, which begins at 3:00.
+The first place winner sings at the Honors Recital, which begins approximately at 6:00 PM on Friday and 3:00PM on Saturday.
 Whether or not you win, you should stay for the Honors Recital; it’s an educational experience.
-Anyone who scores a 85 (out of 100) or above is eligible to compete at the Mid-Atlantic Regional Conference in March.
+Anyone who scores a 90 (out of 100) or above is eligible to compete at the Mid-Atlantic Regional Conference in March.

 Q: Should I get a good night’s sleep before I go to NATS?